-Building upon 17 years of combined experience in health care administration and wellness program management, Brian Schroeder serves as the Administrative Director of Wellness and Occupational Health at Eskenazi Health - one of the largest safety net health systems in the United States.
-In addition to his role at Eskenazi, Brian is the Co-Founder of Preventia Group, LLC – a health and wellness-based consulting & technology firm in Indianapolis.
-As an entrepreneur, Schroeder has owned or co-owned three small businesses locally in Indianapolis and has built a reputation for incubating new and innovative business models and work environments that thrive on free-thinking, innovation, passion and employee engagement.
-At Eskenazi Health, Brian and his teams developed wellness and occupational health models recognized as best practices by the Centers for Disease Control and National Institute for Occupational Health and Safety, and achieved recognition by Becker's 150 Great Places to Work in Healthcare two years straight (2016, 17).
+Building upon 17 years of combined experience in health care administration and wellness program management, Brian Schroeder Co-Founded Preventia Group, LLC – a health and wellness-based consulting & technology firm in Indianapolis.
+As an entrepreneur, Schroeder has owned or co-owned three small businesses in Indianapolis and has built a reputation for incubating new and innovative business models and work environments that thrive on free-thinking, innovation, passion and employee engagement.
+Brian served as the Administrative Director of Wellness and Occupational Health at Eskenazi Health - one of the largest safety net health systems in the United States.
+At Eskenazi Health, he and his teams developed wellness and occupational health models recognized as best practices by the Centers for Disease Control and National Institute for Occupational Health and Safety, and achieved recognition by Becker's 150 Great Places to Work in Healthcare two years straight (2016, 17).
 Brian is a member of the Board of Directors for the National Wellness Institute and the Indiana Wellness Council, as well as a member of the Advisory Board for Jump IN for Healthy Kids.
 He earned his Master's degree in Health Administration from Indiana University, and frequently returns as a guest lecturer.

 Tabatha Elsberry Hyatt (9-2017)